spqb/adabmDCApy/doc/implementation.md

 ```
 where:

 - `<model>`{math}`\in` {bmDCA, eaDCA, edDCA} selects the training routine.
 By default, the fully connected bmDCA algorithm is used. edDCA can follow two different routines: either it decimates a pre-trained bmDCA model, or it first trains a bmDCA model and then decimates it.
-The corresponding commands are shown below (see section [decDCA](#decDCA));
+The corresponding commands are shown below (see section [edDCA](#edDCA));
 - `<fasta_file>` is the FASTA file, with the complete path, containing the MSA;
 - `<output_folder>` is the path to a (existing or not) folder where to store the output files;
 - `<label>` is an optional argument.
 If provided, it will label the output files.
 This is helpful when running the algorithm multiple times in the same output folder.